derrekchow/annovate/README.md

 A real-time collaborative annotation tool built on top of [Annotator].
 Allows students to provide instant feedback to their professor on course content on the web through the use of annotations.

   - Students add categorical annotations as they read course content on the web
-  - Professors view all student annotations on a given piece of content at once and can immediatly gauge the class's reception to the content
+  - Professors view all student annotations on a given piece of content at once and can immediatly gauge the class's reception of the content

 ---
 <br/>